Department Overview

-The mission of the Division is to contribute to improvements in oral and general health through the development, dissemination and application of knowledge in the socio-behavioral, clinical and public health sciences.
+The mission of the Department is to contribute to improvements in oral and general health through the development, dissemination, and application of knowledge in the socio-behavioral, clinical, and public health sciences.

-The Division achieves its goals through research, education and patient care activities.
-Its research examines various aspects of the relationships among behavioral characteristics, health status and the use of health services.
+The Department achieves its goals through research, education, and patient care activities.
+Its research examines various aspects of the relationships among behavioral characteristics, health status, and the use of health services.
 Patient care activities focus on the management of chronic pain.

 A patient holds a child on her lap while receiving treatment from second-year dental student Brendan Dolan at the 2012 Connecticut Misson of Mercy on on March 26, 2012.
 (Photo by Xing Zhu)